BC Vault Review – Price, Supported Coins, Security

 The BC Vault seems like a safe haven for cryptos.
 Private keys are stored in a secure FRAM chip, which has a 1000x faster throughput and consumes 250x less power than Flash.

-The FRAM chip can prevents exposure of wallets to potential malware on connected devices and keep data intact for more than two generations.
+The FRAM chip can prevent exposure of crypto wallets to potential malware on connected devices and keep data intact for more than two generations.
 It’s important to note that the FRAM is fully tamper-resistant and thanks to the reversible USB 3.0 Type-C connector any damage occurring from mechanical error is fully prevented.

 BC Vault allows users to back up encrypted wallets by default, which is a huge advantage.
 In order to back up the funds, the device allows users to save encrypted wallet data on an SD card or back up the encrypted wallet data by printing out a series of QR codes.